mapogolions/js-testing-ground/README.md

 ## JS Testing Ground

-A place in which new ideas, constructions, fun stuffs etc, can be tried.
+The place in which new ideas, constructions, fun stuffs etc, can be tried.

+Unit Tests are **the Best** Documentation.